Hard-Stuff/OTA-Hub-device_client/README.md

 static const char OTAGH_CA_CERT[];          // CA Cert for GitHub's api.github.com and ...github.io servers We can make NO guarantee that these will remain valid indefinitely!
 ```

+### Other functions to be aware of

+-  `details.condition` is an UpdateCondition type, it can be:
+    - NO_UPDATE,     // The proposed release is the same name and same age as this one (i.e. they're the same)
+    - OLD_DIFFERENT, // The proposed release is different to what we've got here (but it's older)
+    - NEW_SAME,      // The proposed release is newer but has the same name as this one (are you versioning correctly?)
+    - NEW_DIFFERENT  // The proposed update is both newer and has a different name (so is likely to be a legitimate update)
+    - This also means that if you flash locally and there is a release on GitHub already, that you'll get an "OLD_DIFFERENT" because you've flashed a firmware that isn't the latest release on GitHub.
+- `InstallCondition continueRedirect(&details, ...)` is for if you are told from your server that a redirect is necessary.
+By default we attempt to follow redirects internally, but some servers+setups may require you to e.g. disable following the redirect, then set custom certs and inject custom info, then follow the redirect.

 ### Dependencies

 -   arduino-libraries/ArduinoHttpClient